 Starting from the first quarter of Fiscal 2023, the amortization of representation rights is now consistent between this fiscal year and the prior year comparison period.
-As such, management believes these Non-GAAP financial measures related to adjusted metrics are no longer helpful to readers, nor do they provide additional information relevant to their understanding of the year-on-year performance of the first half of Fiscal 2023.
+As such, management believes these Non-GAAP financial measures related to adjusted metrics are no longer helpful to readers, nor do they provide additional information relevant to their understanding of the year-on-year performance of the fiscal year to date 2023.